sonic-net/DASH/documentation/high-avail/design/high-availability-and-scale.md

 ### High-level architecture of Rack Design for High Availability and Scale
 Two architectures are presented.
-* The initial, near-term solution uses separate "T0" or "ToR" switches wired to "DASH APpliances" carrying six, 200GB DPUs.
+* The initial, near-term solution uses separate "T0" or "ToR" switches wired to "DASH Appliances" carrying six, 200GB (2x100GB ports each) DPUs.
+DPU redundancy requires each DPU to be wired to both switches (one 100GB link to each) as shown.
-* The second, longer-term solution uses integrated Smart Switches containing captive DPUs wired to a main sw.
+* The second, longer-term solution uses integrated Smart Switches, containing captive DPUs wired to a main switching ASIC(s); DPU ports are not wired to front panels.
+This also means the DPU count and physical port configuration is not stipulated; only the aggregate throughput to the main switch ASIC is important.
+DPU redundancy requires dedicated inter-switch "cross-links."

 See the following diagrams.